rshnn/multithread-bank-system/README.md

     Server Message: Please enter a command:

-## Testcase 3: Functionality of Account Structures
+## Test Case 3: Functionality of Account Structures

+This test case exercises the proper maintainence of the account data structures within the server program.
+Multiple accounts are opened and balance changing commands are attempted.
+Note that the client program received error messages stating that the client is not currently accessing an account.
+Then an account is accessed with start and the balance is  viewed before safely finishing and terminating the client program.

 __Server__